mattherman/MbDotNet/docs/docs-v4.md

 ## Interacting with Mountebank

 All interaction with Mountebank is done through the `MountebankClient` class.
-This class exposes the various [imposter operations](http://www.mbtest.org/docs/api/overview) as well as more diagnostic operations like viewing logs or configuration information.
+This class exposes various [imposter operations](http://www.mbtest.org/docs/api/overview).

 The default constructor will assume that Mountebank is running at `http://localhost:2525`.
 There is an alternative constructor that accepts a URI if you need to override this value: